Nanosync/moodapp/README.md

 ### Running API locally

+#### Prerequisites
+- Local instance of MongoDB

-Ensure you have MongoDB installed locally.
-Then, clone the repository and execute the following commands below:
+Clone the repository and execute the following commands:

 `npm install`